Day 1: Saturday

 - Caledonian Sleeper Overnight Rail Services

 - Inverness Airport

 - British Airways

 After breakfast we will take the bus to the start of the climb to the Fyrnish Monument near Alness.
 The walk is approximately 8km in length and the climb is just under 300m.
 The views from the monument at the top of the climb are fantastic.
 After the walk we will return to the lodge for lunch.

 After lunch we will visit Fort George and museum.
 The bus will depart at 5.00pm to return to the lodge, gathering at 6.30pm for dinner at 7.30pm.

 Day 3: Monday

-When we arrive in Dores we will have a drink before taking the bus to the Mustard Seed Restaurant in Inverness for lunch.
+The bus will pick us up and take us to the Dores Inn for lunch.
 After lunch we will return to the lodge.
 There we will have an early dinner.
-After dinner we will head into Inverness to be entertained at the Highland Whisky Experience by host Davy Holt, a well-known folk singerand Bruce MacGregor, a world champion fiddle player.
+After dinner we will head into Inverness to be entertained at the Highland Whisky Experience by host Davy Holt, a well-known folk singer and Bruce MacGregor, a world champion fiddle player.
 Their Highland Malt Whisky Experience will take you on a journey, tasting some of the best malt whiskies the Scottish Highlands has to offer, whilst regaling you in the history, storytelling and music of the Scottish Highlands.
 We will then enjoy a three course dinner with drinks included at MacGregor's Bar and Restaurant before returning to the lodge.